 How to add NA values into a factor level

-How to add NA values into a factor level, This article describes how to use the addNA function in the R programming language to convert NA values into a new factor level.
+How to add NA values into a factor level, This article describes how to use the addNA function in the R programming language to convert NA into a new factor.

 Let’s get started right away!

-Example: Turn NA values into a factor level
+Example: How to add NA values into a factor level

 The following data will serve as the foundation for this R tutorial.